Subsampling Confidence Bound for Persistent Diagram via Time-delay Embedding: Preliminaries

 \subsection{Time-delay Embedding}

-Time-delay embedding is a method for reconstructing the phase space of a time-series, which is particularly effective for periodic data \cite{PhysRevLett.45.712, DBLP:journals/focm/PereaH15, DBLP:books/springer/Takens81}.
-Given a continuous function \(f\in C(\mathbb{T},\mathbb{R})\), for an integer \(m\) and real number \(\tau\) the sliding window embedding \(SW_{m,\tau}:C(\mathbb{T},\mathbb{R})\to C( \mathbb{T},\mathbb{R}^{M+1})\) of \(f\) is defined as:
+Time-delay embedding is a method for reconstructing the phase space of a time-series, which is particularly effective for periodic data~\cite{PhysRevLett.45.712, Perea2015, DBLP:books/springer/Takens81}.
+Given a continuous function \(f\in C(\mathbb{T},\mathbb{R})\), for an integer \(m\) and real number \(\tau\) the sliding window embedding \(SW_{m,\tau}:C(\mathbb{T},\mathbb{R})\to C( \mathbb{T},\mathbb{R}^{m+1})\) of \(f\) is defined as:

-This process maps the time series to a point cloud \(X\) in \(\mathbb{R}^{M+1}\).
-The embedding relies on two main parameters: the embedding dimension \(M\) and the time delay \(\tau\).
-Choosing appropriate values for \(M\) and \(\tau\) is crucial to capture properties of time-series such as periodicity.
+This process maps the time series to a point cloud \(X\) in high dimensional space \(\mathbb{R}^{m+1}\).
+The embedding relies on two main parameters: the embedding dimension \(m\) and the time delay \(\tau\).
+Choosing appropriate values for \(m\) and \(\tau\) is crucial to capture properties of time-series such as periodicity.

-For a purely periodic signal, the reconstructed point cloud \(X\) generically traces a limit cycle that is topologically equivalent to a one-dimensional circle \(S^1\) \cite{DBLP:books/cup/Robinson11, DBLP:books/springer/Takens81,DBLP:journals/focm/PereaH15}.
+For a purely periodic signal, the reconstructed point cloud \(X\) generically traces a limit loop that is topologically equivalent to a one-dimensional circle \(S^1\)~\cite{DBLP:books/cup/Robinson11, DBLP:books/springer/Takens81,Perea2015}.
 In practice, noise and finite sampling can thicken or distort this manifold, but its essential topology remains a robust descriptor of the system's periodic nature.

-The geometric structure of time-delayed embeddings for periodic functions was rigorously analyzed by \cite{DBLP:journals/focm/PereaH15}.
-They considered periodic functions $f : \mathbb{T} = \mathbb{R}/2\pi\mathbb{Z} \rightarrow \mathbb{R}$.
-Using the notion of an $L$-periodic function, which is period of $2\pi/L$, they characterized the structure of the sliding window embedding.
-Specifically, for a window size $\tau_N = \frac{2\pi}{L(2N+1)}$ and embedding dimension $M = 2N$, they proved that the sliding window embedding of trigonometric polynomials of degree at most $N$ forms a composition of circle orbits that are mutually orthogonal.